arisGio/webpack/README.md

 you have a server with live reload you have source maps there are a lot of things that we used here

+## Webpack Bundle Analyzer

+this is a plugin which actually shows you like a screen of all of what your applications is built from what takes up the most space and all that

+npm i -D webpack-bundle-analyzer

+after tweeking webpack.config.js then we rebuild again --> it will open up a new page as a visual representation of our application